Deputy PM Chairs Meeting To Review Arrangements For Annual Urs Of Hazrat Bari Imam - UrduPoint

 In the meeting, a special committee was also formed in connection with the arrangements for Urs, which will include the Chief Commissioner Islamabad, Deputy Commissioner and other officials.

-The meeting was attended by Hanif Abbasi, Gen (retd) Afzal Janjua, Secretary Interior, Chief Commissioner Islamabad, Chairman Capital Development Authority (CDA) and other high officials.
+The meeting was attended by Hanif Abbasi, Gauhar Zahid Malik, Sohail Iqbal Bhatti, Gen (retd) Afzal Janjua, Raja Sarfaraz Akram, Inam Rabbani, Mohsin Raza Naqvi, Secretary Interior, Chief Commissioner Islamabad, Chairman Capital Development Authority (CDA) and other high officials.

 Recent Stories